AgnieszkaMucha/ParticlePhysics/index.md

 # Particle Physics project for AGH UST FPACS PhD students

 ## Motivation:
-   I. Observation of CP Violation in heavy flavour physics.
+   I. Observation of CP Violation in heavy flavour physics. <br>
    II.
 A lot of fun.